Beniox/Atlas/readme.md

 #### Dynamic Colors
 Markers can have dynamic colors based on Airtable table data:
-- Single Line Text: Use valid CSS color names (e.g., red, blue) or hex codes (e.g., #00ff00 for green).
+- Single Line Text: Use valid CSS color names (e.g., `red`, `blue`) or hex codes (e.g., `#00ff00` for green).
 - Single Select: Enable color-code options in the formatting section of your Airtable table and select a color.

+### Icon
+Set the icon type for the markers.
+Icons can be configured either statically or dynamically, similar to colors:

+- **Static Icons**: Select a specific icon to apply to all markers.
+- **Dynamic Icons**: Assign icons based on an Airtable table field.
+Valid icons include any from [Boxicons](https://boxicons.com/).

+If the icon field is empty or contains an invalid value, a default marker icon will be used.

+### Size

+Marker size can be configured either statically or dynamically:

-This allows you to customize the map markers based on your data attributes
+This allows you to customize the map markers based on your data attributes:

+- **Static Size**: Set a uniform size for all markers.
+- **Dynamic Size**: Define marker size based on an Airtable table field.

+If the size is set to `0`, the marker will not be displayed.
+If the field value is missing or invalid, the marker size will default to `32`.

+## Map config
+### Clustering
+Enable or disable marker clustering.
+When enabled, nearby markers are grouped together to improve map readability, especially at lower zoom levels.

+### Fullscreen

+Toggle fullscreen functionality for the map.
+This option allows users to expand the map to fill the entire screen, enhancing usability for detailed exploration.

 # Roadmap